-The best example of how to exploit a personal relationship is with Grigori Yefimovich Rasputin.
+The best example of someone who exploited a personal relationship is Grigori Yefimovich Rasputin.
 He began his career as a psychic healer, self-proclaimed holy man, and mystic.
 He found his way into the Romanov family by treating the Emperor’s son Alexei Romanov, suffering from hemophilia.

 With the creation of the internet, a whole new market emerged for selling services.
 Here is where the life coach and spiritual life coach roles found a new cash flow source.
-You can find the same person marketing as themselves as a fortune teller and life coach.
-Some of them use the Shamanic Journey, again rebranding it as creative visualization or various other names.
+You will find people market themselves under both fortune teller and life coach titles.
+Some use the Shamanic Journey, rebranding it as creative visualization or various other names.

 The counseling aspect has two distinct paths.
 One mimics certified psychological counselors’ role, even though they do not have any clinical training to provide this level of counseling.
 The other follows the tactics of the conman schemes protected by the spiritualist movement almost 200 years ago.
 They are more apt to use tactics previously known as psychological manipulation techniques.